Taking out a mortgage to buy a property is a big step and one of the first questions you’ll face is, which lender should you choose?

 If a more personal and tailored experience is important to you, then a smaller institution, such as a credit union or building society could be the best option.

-Approval time: Generally speaking, the more automated the process the quicker it will be.
+Generally speaking, the more automated the process the quicker it will be.
 Approval times can be an important consideration if you are buying in a hot market (a description that certainly applies to housing in 2021).
 While pre-approvals can be sought quickly, when going to auction or putting a deposit down on a property, the actual amount you have available to spend is the most important thing and a full approval is crucial.

 The big four banks have very efficient processes in place that can move standard approvals through very quickly.
 However, if there’s something non-standard about your application – such as perhaps being a self-employed person or buying with a higher debt-to-income ratio, then it may take longer to hear confirmation from the bank.